 It’s not an instant process, how long of a wait will depend on a few factors, including how well your content is optimized and organized.

-• Site Discovery: By processing XML sitemaps and following its links, Google discovers new and updated pages and queues them for crawling.
+- Site Discovery: By processing XML sitemaps and following its links, Google discovers new and updated pages and queues them for crawling.

-• Webite Crawling: Google then crawls each of those discovered pages and passes all of that information to the indexing process.
+- Website Crawling: Google then crawls each of those discovered pages and passes all of that information to the indexing process.

-• Indexing Process: The indexing processes handle website content analysis, render the pages and decide whether or not to index them.
+- Indexing Process: The indexing processes handle website content analysis, render the pages and decide whether or not to index them.

-2. You don’t have a Google Business page
+2. No Google Business page

 Not only is having Google Business profile great for improving your visibility on Google, but it also lets you respond to customer reviews, answer their questions, enable DMs, and access other helpful business tools.